+Archive the subtree starting at the cursor position to the location given by org-archive-location.

+C-u C-c C-x C-s

-- C-c \$ Archive the subtree starting at the cursor position to the location given by org-archive-location. - C-u C-c \$\\$ Check if any direct children of the current headline could be moved to the archive.
+Check if any direct children of the current headline could be moved to the archive.
 To do this, each subtree is checked for open TODO entries.
 If none are found, the command offers to move it to the archive location.
 If the cursor is not on a headline when this command is invoked, the level 1 trees will be checked.

-The default archive location is a file in the same directory as the current file, with the name derived by appending 'archive' to the current file name.
-For information and examples on how to change this, see the documentation string of the variable org-archivelocation.
+The default archive location is a file in the same directory as the current file, with the name derived by appending '\archive' to the current file name.
+For information and examples on how to change this, see the documentation string of the variable org-archive-location.
+There is also an in-buffer option for setting this variable, for example